Feel free to email me with more questions

 Yes, probably.
 Depending on the number of guests that attend, their average age, and your budget.
-Little kid’s birthday parties usually last about two hours, so it’s best to time your entertainment to start immediately after most of the guests have arrived, and end before everyone gets tuckered out and cranky pants from too much excitement.
+Little kid’s birthday parties usually last about two hours.
+I find it’s best for me to arrive at the very start of the party, while it’s still relatively quiet, and stay for 1.5-3 hours.

 If you have a large group, you might want to stick with just a Comedy show, or choose between Show and Face Paint, or Show and Balloons.

 The “Glitter Bar” is a popular option for teen, older kid and adult parties.
 It includes glitter tattoos, which last 3-7 days, gems, face painted eye bling, and lots of festival glitter.

 How did you learn to face paint?

 An artist since childhood, I’ve taken classes with the rock stars of face painting including Mark Reid, Marcela Bustamante, Lisa Joy Young, Annie Reynolds and more…I’m always practicing and adding new designs to my repertoire.
 A natural clown, I’ve also trained in improvisational theater.
 I’ve been in numerous Improv troupes including BATS Sunday players in San Francisco.

 Why should I pay for a professional face painter?

 A professional face painter can accommodate a large number of guests, painting quickly but still maintaining the “wow” factor.
 This keeps the line moving and everyone happy.
 Non-pros tend to burn out quickly (face painting takes a lot of patience and concentration) while experienced painters can paint for hours.